mlr-org/mlr3measures/README.md

 Additionally, meta information about the performance measures can be queried, e.g. what the best and worst possible performances scores are.
 Internally, [checkmate](https://CRAN.R-project.org/package=checkmate) is used to check arguments efficiently - no other runtime dependencies.

-The [function reference](https://mlr3measures.mlr-org.com/reference/index.html) gives an encompassing overview.
+The [function reference](https://mlr3measures.mlr-org.com/reference/index.html) gives an encompassing overview over implemented measures.